-- If the pupil is distressed try to calm them down and reassure them that the incident will be investigated. - Listen to the information given. - If the incident is minor i.e. a one-off or thoughtless, rather than deliberate or cruel comment or action and all parties are present it should be resolved there and then. - Remember to listen to both sides. - Make a note of the information given to you and the actions taken and pass this on to the Head of House. - This recording of incidents is vital, without this a pupil could be subjected to a great deal of bullying before we realise and take action.
+- If the student is distressed try to calm them down and reassure them that the incident will be investigated. - Listen to the information given. - If the incident is minor i.e. a one-off or thoughtless, rather than deliberate or cruel comment or action and all parties are present it should be resolved there and then. - Remember to listen to both sides. - Make a note of the information given to you and the actions taken and pass this on to the Head of Year. - This recording of incidents is vital, without this a student could be subjected to a great deal of bullying before we realise and take action.

-Head of House
+Head of Year

-- You should investigate by talking to both the "bully" and the "victim" with an open mind and take careful notes of the conversations. - The conversations should be summarised and recorded in Head of House log.
-SIMS should also be updated with any action taken. - Professional judgement will need to be used to decide the next course of action. - If the situation is arising from conflict between pupils rather than bullying of one pupil by another, you should aim to use a restorative justice or circle time approach with the HoH acting as facilitator. - If bullying has taken place the bully must apologise to the victim. - During the conversations try to notice what the triggers to the bullying were.

-- You will need to arrange support for the victim and try to help her avoid the trigger behaviours if appropriate. - You should try to make it clear to the bully why her/his behaviour was inappropriate and that she/he must take the consequences of her/his actions.
+- You should investigate by talking to both the "bully" and the "victim" with an open mind and take careful notes of the conversations. - The conversations should be summarised and recorded either in Classcharts or through Safeguard (if behaviour is an example of child-on-child abuse). - Professional judgement will need to be used to decide the next course of action. - If the situation is arising from conflict between students rather than bullying of one student by another, you should aim to use a restorative justice or circle time approach with the HoY acting as facilitator. - If bullying has taken place the bully must apologise to the victim. - During the conversations try to notice what the triggers to the bullying were. - You will need to arrange support for the victim and try to help her avoid the trigger behaviours if appropriate. - You should try to make it clear to the bully why her/his behaviour was inappropriate and that she/he must take the consequences of her/his actions.
 This will need to be some sort of loss of free time e.g. community service during lunchtime and break time; isolation during break or lunchtime.
-The bully must be clear that it is her behaviour that is not liked and not her as a person. - If the bullying has been severe it should be reported to the Principal, this degree of bullying could lead to exclusion - The bully may also need support in order to alter her behaviour pattern. - If the bullying has been about a particular issue e.g. disfigurement, sexuality, the EXEL programme should be adjusted to cover the issue.
-This may be with a group of girls/boys, one form group or a year group.
+The bully must be clear that it is her behaviour that is not liked and not her as a person. - If the bullying has been severe it should be reported to the Principal, this degree of bullying could lead to suspension - The bully may also need support in order to alter her behaviour pattern. - If the bullying has been about a particular issue e.g. disfigurement, sexuality, the EXEL programme should be adjusted to cover the issue.
+This may be with a group of girls/boys, one form group or a year group. - Explore whether the use of an anti-bullying contract for the perpetrator may be required.
+This will involve a very clear list of expectations and monitoring period.

-8. Approaches to Conflict Resolution
+Approaches to Conflict Resolution